PaloAltoNetworks/cortex-dashboards/CortexCloud/container_image_risk/README.md

 Risk = $$\left(\frac{Temporal}{Temporal + 100}\right) \times 100$$

+> [!NOTE]
+> The highest risk score is 100, and the lowest risk score is 0.
+If malware is detected on a container image the risk score is set to 90.

 In addtion, the dashboard displays the most common container images found on hosts, and identifies vulnerable container image packages using [sematic versioning](https://semver.org/) that have patch fixes available.

 ---